 5. Sarong

-The sarong, a key piece of traditional costume of Cambodia, is widely worn by the lower class for its comfort and practicality.
+The sarong, a key piece of traditional costume, is widely worn by the lower class for its comfort and practicality.
 Designed for ease of movement, it has become a popular choice for daily wear.
 The simplicity and convenience of the sarong make it an ideal option for both locals and tourists in Cambodia.
 Today, you’ll find sarong cloth available in many stores, offering comfort and style.
 This traditional Khmer attire remains a staple in Cambodian life, reflecting the country’s cultural heritage.

 Krama, a signature piece of traditional Cambodian clothing, is a versatile cotton scarf synonymous with Cambodia.
 Widely used across the country, it serves multiple purposes depending on the region.
 Often worn around the neck, Krama adds a cultural touch to photos and daily life, whether in rural or urban settings.
 Farmers commonly wear it over their heads, while others use it as a sarong, towel, or even a baby hammock.